 The Cons: At our recent Ideas We Should Steal Festival, during a discussion with a group of young mayors who are all moving the needle in their respective cities, Ithaca, NY Mayor Svante Myrick said that “there are three political parties in America: Democrats, Republicans and Mayors.”

-In a mayor’s race, Gym is vulnerable to charges of hypocrisy, given that, for all her progressive bona fides, she’s aligned herself with indicted labor leader John Dougherty, and—compared to her fellow progressive colleague Maria Quiñones-Sánchez—she’s been loathe to criticize Dougherty’s acolyte and fellow indictee Councilman Bobby Henon.
+In a mayor’s race, Gym is vulnerable to charges of hypocrisy, given that, for all her progressive bona fides, she’s aligned herself with indicted labor leader John Dougherty, and — compared to her fellow progressive colleague Maria Quiñones-Sánchez — she was loathe to criticize Dougherty’s acolyte and fellow indictee Councilman Bobby Henon.

 Finally, the rap on Gym as a legislator is that she’s more show horse than work horse.
 True to her activist roots, she’s good in front of a microphone.
 But can she marshall disparate groups around a common vision for the future of the city?
 That remains to be seen.